 AI for Lawyers

-AI for Lawyers: How to Automate Your Practice with OpenClaw
+AI for Lawyers: How to Automate Your Practice with Claude Code

 Lawyers spend nearly half their workday on tasks that never see a courtroom.
 Contract review, client intake, billing, deadline tracking — it all adds up.
-Here's how to reclaim those hours with a free, open-source AI assistant.
+Here's how to reclaim those hours with Claude Code, Anthropic's official CLI assistant.

 February 17, 2026 · Espen · 12 min read

-OpenClaw is a free, open-source AI assistant that handles the repetitive work so lawyers can focus on what matters.
+Claude Code is Anthropic's official CLI — an agentic AI assistant that runs in your terminal and handles the repetitive work so lawyers can focus on what matters.
 Here's exactly how to set it up for your practice.

 Why Lawyers Need AI Now